Kanban-Zai/kanban-zai-version-1.0/README.md

 # Kanban-Zai.

-Kanban-Zai (KBZ) Methodology replaces the Agile and Waterfall Methodologies, in specific situations.
+Kanban-Zai (KBZ) is a teleology that replaces the Agile and Waterfall Methodologies, in specific situations.

 The concept of Kanban-Zai has evolved from more than 20 years in the trenches of waterfall and agile.